 To solve this we need to simply recruit more “numbers people” at the entry point into HR.
 We could start recruiting people from outside of typical HR disciplines into these teams to diversify our thinking.
 We need to see more marketing individuals, we need to see more engineers.
 We need a diversity of skills as well as a diversity of people.

 Number one is the data point.
-Even though you may not become a genius, you've got big statistics so you have to work out how you understand them and how to benchmark pieces of research and be able to have challenging thinking on that.
+Even though you may not become a genius, you've got big statistics, good recruiters have to work out how you understand numbers and data.
+HR professionals need to help hiring managers benchmark pieces of research.
+It is necessary to be able to have challenging thinking on data collected.

 About Hung Lee